Heatwaves & Brain Injury

 As well as the above, someone with a brain injury would be advised to:

 - Remain somewhere with a stable temperature.
-When we go back and forth between hot and cold environments (e.g., between outside and somewhere with air con) our hypothalamus can struggle to keep up, leading to overheating.
+When we move between hot and cold environments (e.g., between outside and an air-conditioned room), the rapid changes in temperature can overwhelm the hypothalamus's ability to adjust the body's thermoregulatory responses—especially if that part of the brain has been injured—leading to overheating.

 - Take care of your skin and scars.
 Wearing light clothing which covers arms and legs can help to protect us from the heat of the sun.
 Be sure to keep any scars covered or use sunscreen, as the sun can damage these areas faster.